Gary Wilson (musician)

-Gary Wilson (born October 23, 1953) is an American experimental musician and performance artist best known for his 1977 album You Think You Really Know Me, after, he released 3 more recordings: “Midnight Hour/When I Spoke Of Love” and “Forgotten Lovers EP” (1979) “Invasion Of Privacy” (1980), and “This Is Why I Wear My Wedding Gown” (1983).
-Shortly after, he promptly retired from recording and kept performing until 1983.
+Gary Wilson (born October 23, 1953) is an American experimental musician and performance artist best known for his 1977 album You Think You Really Know Me.
+Shortly after the release of the album, he promptly retired from recording and kept performing until 1983.
 He slowly gained a strong cult following during the 1980s and 1990s, and in the early 2000s became active again.
-As of 2020, he has released fourteen full-length albums.
+As of 2025, he has released seventeen full-length albums.

 Biography

 Early life

 Born on the north side of Endicott, New York, Wilson was one of four siblings, the others being Larry, David and Patti.
 The children kept several ducks as pets.
 His father worked for IBM during the day, and by night played stand-up bass in a lounge band whose act played the same hotel approximately four nights a week for 25 years.
 Wilson was a self-taught musician and musical prodigy, being proficient in guitar, bass, drums, piano and cello by the time he entered grade school.
 He has credited his earliest influences to be Fabian, Bobby Rydell and most of all Dion.
 His mother would curl the front of his hair for him every morning so that he could look like his teen heart-throb idols.

 At age 10, Wilson joined his school band, playing stand-up bass.
 The following year, he wrote his first song.
 At 12, Wilson started acquiring tape machines and began recording songs in his parents' basement.
 Around this time, he became fascinated by The Beatles and rock and roll (he attended The Beatles' famous 1965 Shea Stadium concert).
 About a year later, he began playing keyboards; most instances he played a Farfisa Organ, in a band called Lord Fuzz.
 They cut a single when he was only in eighth grade.
 The group even earned a spot on a bill opening for The 1910 Fruitgum Company.
 When the band's lead singer left, Wilson took over vocals and songwriting, but quickly proved to be too strange for the other members.

 In 1969, Wilson discovered the music of aleatoric composer John Cage.
 When sought out, Cage surprisingly invited the 14-year-old musician into his home to discuss and critique music for several days.
 Wilson was also given advice by the composer, such as if your music/performance "doesn't irritate people, you aren't doing your job."
 This experience is deemed by many to be a significant event in Wilson's life, and his songs became increasingly experimental after this point.
 Wilson has also cited avant-garde composer David Tudor as a major influence during this time.
 Upon graduation from high school in 1970, he moved to New York City for several weeks, but quickly returned to his parents' home in Endicott, New York.
 Around this time, Wilson "fell right into" playing lounge music on the side, just as his father had.